DrThomasAger/smile/README.md

 - [ ] **The Prompt Pattern Library:**
     - A gallery of elegant and effective (: Smile prompts, shared by the community, for everyone to learn from and use.
 These include modular and composable components like Chain-of-Thought (CoT).

+---
+---
+---

+Thank you for reading my repository.

+---
+---
+---

+:)

 # (: Smile Appendices & FAQ

+Here I've placed text that isn't useful to a general audience, but if you're a specialist interested in something in particular, you might find it here!
+Enjoy exploring ***(: Smile***!

 ## Why (: Smile Instead of a Markup Like YAML?